-This post includes affiliate links and advertising.
-If you purchase a product or book a hotel through one of these links, I may receive a small commission.
+Disclosure: This review of Hotel Boulderado in Boulder, Colorado, contains affiliate links.
+I may receive a small commission if you purchase a product or book a hotel through one of these links.
 As always, all opinions shared in this post are my own.
 You can read my full disclosure here.

-The original stained-glass ceiling — created from cathedral glass and imported from Italy — was unfortunately damaged by heavy snowfall in 1959.
-In the 1970s, the current ceiling was installed to recapture the lobby’s original elegance and grandeur.
+Unfortunately, the original stained-glass ceiling was damaged by heavy snowfall in 1959, but the current ceiling was installed in 1977 to recapture the lobby’s original elegance and grandeur.
 Today, it’s a stunning backdrop for wedding photos and a highlight of the hotel lobby.

-Riding the elevator to the Boulderado’s upper floors, I toured several guest rooms and suites elegantly decorated with polished cherry wood furnishings and turn-of-the-century-style decor.
+Staying in one of the Hotel Bouldero’s historical guest rooms or suites would be like stepping back to the Victorian era.
+Each of these rooms and suites is elegantly decorated with polished cherry wood furnishings and turn-of-the-century-style decor.

 Dining at Hotel Boulderado